Table of contents

 What is my cyclocross race age?

-Thus, your real age on December 31, 2025 will be your race age for the entire 2024 season.
-This means as a 33-year-old you may race in the 35+ races, or as a 14-year-old Junior, you may be required to race in the 15-18 category.]
+Thus, your real age on December 31, 2026 will be your race age for the entire 2025 season.
+This means as a 33-year-old you may race in the 35+ races, or as a 14-year-old Junior, you will be required to race in the 15-18 category.]

 Am I required to race in my age group?